wit-ai/voicesdk-unreal/README.md

 5. Save and restart Unreal Editor.

 #### Option 4 (Manual Installation)
-1. Create a new Unreal project.
+1. Create a new Unreal project(or use your existing Unreal project).
 2. Grab the latest release zip from [Releases](https://github.com/wit-ai/voicesdk-unreal/releases/)
 3. Extract the zip in your game's `Plugins` directory.
 4. Add the lines below to your game's Config/DefaultEngine.ini: